 Choosing the perfect Outdoor Lesson Box for your classroom is really a matter of personal taste.
 As long as it fits everything you need and is easily transportable, the possibilities are endless!

 Attach your Outdoor Lesson Box Sign to your box and you’re ready to fill it with handy things for all your outdoor classroom needs.

 Your Outdoor Lesson Box should contain everything you need to ensure your outdoor classroom is as functional as your indoor classroom!

 - Whistle – The benefit of having a lovely, large working space means you need to have an easy way to capture your students’ attention.
 A whistle provides the perfect method to be heard without losing your voice.
 Why not change things up a bit?
 Try different whistle blows to cue your students to move stations, stop and listen, self-check their progress, or return to base.

 - Picnic Blanket – Comfort is key when you’re learning in a new environment.
 Ensure your students are safe from ants and grass allergies by providing a picnic blanket.
 Extra-large picnic rugs make great focus areas for whole classwork, and if you get a waterproofed blanket you won’t have to worry about wet grass!
 Flat sheets provide a cheaper and easier-to-wash alternative!

 - Surface for Writing – While grass is comfy for our bodies, it isn’t all that great for our handwriting.
-Allow your students to make the most of their space by providing them with a firm surface to lean on while they work.
-You might choose to use clipboards or mini-whiteboards, but we love these Write and Wipe Paper Saver Sleeves from Amazon!
+Allow your students to make the most of their space by providing them with a firm surface to lean on while they work, such as clipboards or mini-whiteboards.
+Lean worksheets on them or save paper and slot your work inside for re-writable fun!